 Some unusual facts about Fiji are (in villages), only the chief can wear hats and sunglasses.
 The top of the head is seen as sacred and cannot be touched.
 Also interesting is that Fiji is on the International Date Line, meaning you can stand on that “line” and have one foot in the present and the other in the past.

 333 islands make up Fiji, with “Viti levu” being the main island.
 Viti is synonymous with “Fee Jee”, which is what the Fijian’s nemesis (Tonga) called them.
 Hence, the name Viti turned into Fiji.
 When American troops were stationed in Fiji in the 30s and 40s, they had trouble pronouncing Nadi, and called it Nandy instead … and the name stuck.

 British missionaries arrived in 1835, when the tribes were still warring with the Tongans and one another.
 Cannibalism, witchcraft and idolatry were still commonplace.
 In 1867, after missionary Thomas Baker insulted a tribal chief (Baker grabbed a comb out of his hair … a no-no as heads are sacred in this culture), Baker was cooked and then eaten, along with his socks and shoes.
 It turns out that the fleshy part of the hand, behind the thumb is the part of the body saved for the tribal leader to consume.
 Huh, who knew?
 In 1882 the Brits and Aussies, using Indian Hindus as indentured servants, exploited the Fijians by building an enormous sugar cane refinery in Suva.

-Key terms to know when visiting Fiji:
+In 2016, I learned some important terms to know when visiting this island: